Recursive Landau Analysis: Recursion via unitarity

 Landau's analysis shows that all singularities of a diagram are associated with processes in which a subset of its propagators become on-shell.
-We will focus on the leading singularities of a graph $G$---those in which all propagators are on-shell---since other singularities can be found by looping over subtopologies (with contracted edges). \myparagraph{Necessary conditions for singularities}

-A scattering amplitude becomes singular when a cut either (i) develops support or (ii) develops a singularity itself.
-Necessary conditions for this will be phrased algebraically without reference to the reality or positivity of energies.
+In this work we will focus on the leading singularities of a graph $G$: those in which all propagators are on-shell.
+We will focus on graphs that contain a two-particle cut described by \eqref{eq:cut}-\eqref{eq:contourDef}, which define an analytic function when continued away from real kinematics.
+Necessary conditions for it to become singular will be phrased algebraically without reference to the positivity of energies or the reality of Mandelstam invariants.

-We first expand on possibility (i).
-At thresholds, the phase space $\Gamma$ ``closes down'' to an isolated point such that only classical scattering is possible.
-This serves as the physical basis for the Coleman--Norton picture of singularities \cite{Coleman:1965xm}.
-A necessary condition for this to occur is that the boundary $\partial \Gamma$ (determined by the polynomial $\det \mathcal{G} {=} 0$) contracts from all directions.
-Once localized to $\partial \Gamma$ and the two-particle cut, this can happen only if $\partial_{k {\cdot} p_i} \det \mathcal{G} {=} 0$ for all remaining integration variables $\{k \cdot p_i\}$.

-Possibility (ii) has a natural interpretation in terms of \emph{contour pinching}.
-Indeed, it is well known that an integral may only diverge if two or more singularities of the integrand pinch the contour of integration \cite{hwa1966homology}.
-This can happen in two ways for the integral in \eqref{eq:cut}: \begin{enumerate}[nosep] \item[(ii$'$)] Singularities from $A$ or $B$ pinch $\partial \Gamma$. \item[(ii$''$)] Singularities from $A$ or $B$ pinch $\Gamma$. \end{enumerate} Visually, conditions (i), (ii$'$) and (ii$''$) look like:

-In the Baikov representation \eqref{eq:cut}, $A$ and $B$ do not share any common variable on the cut.
-Therefore, condition (ii$''$) can only involve either $A$ or $B$ separately (with the other being a pure vertex in order for the singularity to be leading).
-We did not encounter this possibility, so we will not discuss (ii$''$) singularities further.
-On $\partial\Gamma$, the $A$ and $B$ variables communicate non-trivially through the condition $\det\mathcal{G}=0$.